ahsanj/splunk-vagrant/README.md

 # Install/setup Splunk 7.x on Vagrant

 ```
+You need to install the following.

-Install Vagrant
+1- Install Vagrant

-Install VirtualBox
+2- Install VirtualBox

 Clone the repo

-Go to the Vagrant dir and run the following command
+Go to the directory and run the following command

-vagrant up
+#vagrant up

 Once the build is completed you can access the splunk on  http://localhost:8081/